55708r/55708r.github.io/research.md

 #### Hyperpriors in Abduction about Social Phenomena

-<ins>Research Question:</ins> Do people have a hyperprior on multi-agent self-organization (“invisible-hand”) explanations over super-agent explanations? <br/>
+<ins>Research Question:</ins> Do people have a hyperprior on systemic (“invisible-hand”) explanations over agentive explanations of macro-social situations? <br/>

 <ins>Method:</ins> An online cognitive experiment <br/>